All I Ever Need Is You (1990 Sonny & Cher album): Album information

-It was released in 1990 and did not enter the Billboard album charts.

-"All I Ever Need Is You" was released sixteen years after the 1974 Greatest Hits compilation.
-This was the first collection of Sonny & Cher's songs from their time with Kapp/MCA to be released on new digital format compact disc, and includes songs from All I Ever Need Is You, Mama Was a Rock and Roll Singer and their two live albums, Sonny & Cher Live and Live in Las Vegas Vol. 2.
+All I Ever Need Is You was released sixteen years after the 1974 Greatest Hits compilation.
+This was the first collection of Sonny & Cher's songs from their time with Kapp/MCA to be released on compact disc, and includes songs from All I Ever Need Is You, Mama Was a Rock and Roll Singer and their two live albums, Sonny & Cher Live and Live in Las Vegas Vol. 2.

-The album included two Bono solo tracks, the divorce song "You Better Sit Down Kids", "Crystal Clear, Muddy Waters" and the four live tracks come from the duo's early-1970s cabaret act.
-It also included the ten-minute "Mama Was A Rock And Roll Singer Papa Used To Write All Her Songs". (this was the only CD appearance of the full-length version until the album with the same name was reissued in 2018.)
+The album includes two Bono solo tracks, the divorce song "You Better Sit Down Kids", "Crystal Clear, Muddy Waters", and four live tracks from the duo's early-1970s cabaret act.
+It also includes the ten-minute "Mama Was a Rock and Roll Singer Papa Used to Write All Her Songs" (this was the only CD appearance of the full-length version until the album with the same name was reissued in 2018).

-The live tracks, "The Beat Goes On", "I Got You Babe", "United We Stand" and a Sonny-sung "Bang Bang (My Baby Shot Me Down)", are in the Vegas style familiar to fans of the duo's kitschy but popular variety show.
+The live tracks, "The Beat Goes On", "I Got You Babe", "United We Stand", and a Sonny-sung "Bang Bang (My Baby Shot Me Down)", are in the Vegas style familiar to fans of the duo's variety show.